top of page

 In 2014, because of increased exposure to equities, we undertook a comprehensive examination of the way we calculate the rate of return on investments.
 We have adopted a model which includes interest and dividend income received plus realized and unrealized gains (or losses).
 To ensure consistency over time, we will measure portfolio returns over a five‐year period.

 Finally, we measure each fund on a market value basis for financial statement reporting.
-As of our fund Going forward starting with our year‐end 2014, each fund will move up or down as the value of its underlying market values change.
+Going forward, each fund will move up or down as the value of its underlying market values change.
 The first indication of this change in policy is an allocation of a market gain of $468,000 realized over the past three years among all funds so they are on a market value basis.
 Of course, we will continue to track fund values on a historical cost basis (the cumulative value of donations received).